joshbeard/vagrant-puppetenv/Readme.md

 is created, and trying to push a masterless-repo there causes clones to fail until HEAD gets changed (requiring you to change the default branch via the GitLab interface).

+## Other

+This makes use of Greg Sarjeant's [data-driven-vagrantfile](https://github.com/gsarjeant/data-driven-vagrantfile)

+No Vagrant plugins are required.